 Fig 4: connection diagram of balanced earth fault protection

-Inter turn faults in generators cannot be detected using Buchholz relay as there is no oil tank present in the generator as the transformer does.
+Inter turn faults in generators cannot be detected using the Buchholz relay as there is no oil tank present in the generator as the transformer does.

 Fig 5: connection of transverse differential protection

-In this scheme, each winding is split into two sub windings, shown as S1 and S2.
+In this scheme, each winding is split into two sub-windings, shown as S1 and S2.
 Its working mechanism is such that if there is no fault then equal current is divided in each sub winding like if the red phase has 7000 A current then its sub winding S1 and S2 would have 3500 A current.

-In case of an inter-turn fault in any of the sub winding current drops, for example, an inter-turn fault occurs in red phase S1 sub winding and its current now changes from 3500 A to 3000 A, due to the difference in current in both sub winding (3500-3000), differential current flows through relay coil and relay issues a trip signal.
+In case of an inter-turn fault in any of the sub-winding current drops, for example, an inter-turn fault occurs in red phase S1 sub winding and its current now changes from 3500 A to 3000 A, due to the difference in current in both sub-winding (3500-3000), differential current flows through relay coil and relay issues a trip signal.

-Rotor field winding fault includes dc field excitation short circuit fault, due to which secondary flux is generated which opposes primary flux distorting the main flux, this asymmetrical magnetic flux can potentially cause mechanical damage to bearings due to vibrations or permanent damage to machines which have very small rotor-stator clearance.
+Rotor field winding fault includes dc field excitation short circuit fault, due to which secondary flux is generated which opposes primary flux distorting the main flux, this asymmetrical magnetic flux can potentially cause mechanical damage to bearings due to vibrations or permanent damage to machines that have very small rotor-stator clearance.
 These faults are protected using AC or DC injection method.
 However, the DC injection method is preferred more as the AC injection method has a leakage current problem.

 Fig 6: DC Injection Method of Rotor Earth Fault Protection in Alternator

-In DC injection method, a DC voltage relay is connected with the positive terminal of a DC exciter, the negative terminal of the relay is connected with an external DC power source which is usually fed by an auxiliary transformer through bridge rectifier circuitry, the positive terminal of the bridge rectifier is grounded.
-In the case of rotor fault, the positive potential of the external DC source appears across the terminals of relay and the protective relay operates.
+In the DC injection method, a DC voltage relay is connected with the positive terminal of a DC exciter, the negative terminal of the relay is connected with an external DC power source which is usually fed by an auxiliary transformer through bridge rectifier circuitry, the positive terminal of the bridge rectifier is grounded.
+In the case of a rotor fault, the positive potential of the external DC source appears across the terminals of the relay and the protective relay operates.

-Check out Power System Protection Fundamentals Course in which we briefly discussed "Types of protective relays & design requirements".
+Check out our Power System Protection Fundamentals Course in which we briefly discussed "Types of protective relays & design requirements".
 We started with the introduction to the design and working mechanism of a Relay, based on a protection system.
 Then moved forward to the discussion on the factors that need to consider when designing a relay-based protection scheme.
 Then we introduced Overcurrent Relays, Directional Relays, Distance or Impedance Relays & Reverse Power Flow Relays in detail.

-It is very important to protect generators from all kinds of faults since they are one the most important and initial part of a power system hence any fault in a generator can lead to severe power abnormalities or even blackout, moreover, backup protection must always be present so that the equipment and rest of system are protected.
+It is very important to protect generators from all kinds of faults since they are one the most important and initial parts of a power system hence any fault in a generator can lead to severe power abnormalities or even blackout, moreover, backup protection must always be present so that the equipment and rest of system are protected.